 This book was written in 1894 and is an unusual book.
 Keep an open mind when reading it.
 The book introduces ideas that were revolutionary for the time and probably still are.

 The writer, Swami Sri Youkteswar, was an educator, an astronomer, a Jyotisha (Vedic astrologer), a yogi, and a believer in the Bhagavad Gita and the Bible.

 In the introduction, he wrote: The purpose of this book is to show as clearly as possible that there is an essential unity in all religions; that there is no difference in the truth inculcated by the various faiths; that there is but one method by which the world, both external and internal, has evolved: and that there is but one Goal admitted by all scriptures.

-Taking the beforehand in consideration, one comes again to the conclusion that humans are fruit eaters.
+Taking beforehand into consideration, one comes again to the conclusion that humans are fruit eaters.

 I find this a very logical interpretation.
 I have cut out a lot of man-made foods and eat more natural foods, including more fruits.
 I do eat meat and fish sometimes.
 A lot less than in the past.
 The fact that our nose and our eyes do not like the smell or sight of a slaughterhouse and that these places are mainly kept out of sight does make one think.

 I found this interesting video of Deepak Chopra, which illustrates the difference between the way how the West thinks compared to the East.
 We should relearn to use all the gifts and capacities we were given at birth.
 These were kind of lost because of modern life.